mw5mercs-modding/yaml-docs/equipment/IMPROVED_LIFE_SUPPORT_details.md

-# Improved Life Support
+# Retrofit Support (Life)

 `IMPROVED_LIFE_SUPPORT` (Yet Another Equipment Collection)

-An improved life support system that is superior to standard ones.
+An advanced life support system improved with better ejection launchers, improved reaction timers.
+It also has a medical assistance package, this only improves survival rate from moderate injury as it cannot perform complex surgery but can pressure resuscitate through a mask or apply tourniquet where needed via suit constriction.

 Size: Critical slots: 1 (life support)